 The App Engine standard environment is based on container instances running on Google's infrastructure.
 Containers are preconfigured with one of several available runtimes.

 The App Engine standard environment makes it easy to build and deploy an application that runs reliably even under heavy load and with large amounts of data.
-It includes the following features:

 Applications run in a secure, sandboxed environment, allowing App Engine standard environment to distribute requests across multiple servers, and scaling servers to meet traffic demands.
 Your application runs within its own secure, reliable environment that is independent of the hardware, operating system, or physical location of the server.

 Each application running in the standard environment has an instance class, which determines its compute resources and pricing.
 This table summarizes the memory and CPU limits of the various instance classes.
 See the pricing page for billing information.

 |F1 (default)||128 MB||600 MHz||automatic|

 |B1||128 MB||600 MHz||manual, basic|